Applying Machine Learning Techniques To Intermediate-Length Cascade Decays: Spin Determination

 \subsection{Performance with DL variables}

 The event-by-event network is made up of 3 hidden layers containing 100 nodes each.
 We use 1M events of each spin model to train the networks.
 Since our analysis so far has not allowed us to measure the overall mass scale, we continue generating the training samples at the testing spectrum.
-The network is trained to output $y(x_i) = 1$ if $x_i \in \text{sDM}$ and $y(x_i) = 0$ if $x_i \in \text{fDM}$.
+The network is trained using the labels $\hat{y}(x_i) = 1$ if $x_i \in \text{sDM}$ and $\hat{y}(x_i) = 0$ if $x_i \in \text{fDM}$.
 We use 100k ensembles of each spin model.

 We remind the reader that we are performing the spin determination analysis after the first stage of the analysis described in the previous section has already been performed.
 With the amount of signal purification we gained by applying the discovery cut, even in the most conservative cases ($S/B \gsim 0.01$ needed for discovery), the signal fraction in the events passing the cut has been boosted to an ${\mathcal O}(1)$ number.
 In Figure~\ref{fig: spin-DL}, we present the ROC curves for representative values of S/B, for an integrated luminosity of 3~ab$^{-1}$.
-As can be seen in that figure, the spin determination isvery accurate and only starts to degrade near the lowest $S/B$ values of interest.
+As can be seen in that figure, the spin determination is very accurate and only starts to degrade near the lowest $S/B$ values of interest.